shanencross/AnimalShelterAPI/README.md

 To use an endpoint, make a request to the endpoint with the proper domain as a base.
 If running the server locally, the domain will be ```http://localhost:5000``` by default.
 For example, for an endpoint of ```api/animals```, make a request to ```http://localhost:5000/api/animals```.

-* CREATE an animal -- POST: api/animals
+## CREATE an animal -- POST: api/animals
-To add an animal, make a POST request to the above URL.
+To add an animal, make a POST request to this endpoint.
 The JSON body should follow this format, as an example:
 ```
 {
     "name": "Annabelle",